salmaelmoataz/OBSTASK/README.md

     - **Role**: Nodes Service role with **AmazonEKSWorkerNodePolicy** & **AmazonEC2ContainerRegistryReadOnly** managed policies.
     - **Subnets** Selecting only the 2 private subnets to place nodes
-    - **Scaling Options**: Setting 2 nodes as the min, max & desired capacity
+    - **Scaling Options**: Setting 2 nodes as the min, max & desired capacity we will restric ip address by creating security group and apply it to nodes and specify on it range of ip

 ## 3- Install ngnix ingress
 from link (https://github.com/kubernetes/ingress-nginx)